andrew867/LuxPower-Advanced/README.md

 @elementzonline Did the amazing work of writing the Python code to link from HA to the Lux inverter, it was a paid gig but he is incredible!

 @maegibbons who has helped fix many of the bugs for people and expanded this to support more inverters / setups.
 It's really appreciated!
-To everyone else who has helped fixed issue, spotted bugs and contributed to the project!
+To everyone else who has helped fix issues, spotted bugs and contributed to the project!

 # WHY PRIVATE
-I took the decision a long while ago to make this private as it's really hard to stop people using and abusing the system (and selling it!).
-Everyone on here has answered my canned email of setup and has a basic understanding of HA (at a minimum) or I've worked though a remote season to set them up.
+I took the decision a long while ago to make this private as it's really hard to stop people from using and abusing the system (and selling it!).
+Everyone on here has answered my canned email of setup and has a basic understanding of HA (at a minimum) or I've worked through a remote season to set them up.

 If HACS could support private repo's I would absolutely put it in HACS but it doesn't so I can't.